• Skip to secondary menu

 Both laws apply to various characteristics, ranging from the means for continuous variables to the proportions for Bernoulli trials.
 I’ll simulate both of these scenarios next!

-Simulations for the Law of Large Numbers
+Practical Simulations for Demonstrating the Law of Large Numbers

 While there are mathematical proofs for both laws of large numbers, I will simulate them using my favorite random sampling program, Statistics101!
 You can download it for free.